 Under the context of social segregation, where is the future of New York headed?

 New York has always been the centre of international commerce and free market capitalism.
 Despite this, New York is hugely fragmented in terms of its social distribution of capital, resulting in tension between the marginally few elites and the populist notion of the working class.
+We envisioned a future for the city, rooted in its past.

 New York of the 1920’s was fascinated with the airship and its promise of travel and glamour.
 At the same time, from the Art Deco skyscrapers of the early 20th century to the development of the International style and recent concerns with symbolism in a post-9/11 society, the architecture of New York acts as a medium towards the greater epoch of the time, be it extravagance, corporatism or national unity.